-All messages are stored encrypted using AES-256 with a 512bit hash.
-AES-256 is virtually impenetrable using brute-force methods.
+All messages are end-to-end encrypted using AES-256, which is virtually impenetrable using brute-force methods.
 AES would take billions of years to break using current computing technology.
-For the highest level of security, an optional password (which is never stored) will be used to encrypt your message.
-Even if an attacker had access to all of our infrastructure, he or she couldn't decrypt your message.
+For the highest level of security, an optional password (which is never stored either) will be used to encrypt your message.
 Read more on our Security page.

 Can I retrieve a secret that has already been shared?

 Nope.
+It's a one time secret.
 We show it once and then delete it permanently from the database.
 There is no backup.
 It's gone for good.

 Can I get notified when a secret has been viewed?

 Sure.
 You can always take a screenshot.
 The idea behind this service is to securely share sensitive information one time.
-We (obviously) don't have control over what a recepient does with the message.
+We (obviously) don't have control over what a recipient does with the message.